Generate a Static Markdown Blog Using Vuelog

 October 3rd, 2017 | By Connor Lech | 5 min read

-In this tutorial, we are going to go through cloning and setting up a static blogging application with Vuelog.
+We are going to go through cloning and setting up a static blogging application with Vuelog.

-Vuelog is built out of Vue.js and uses the marked markdown parser in addition to Vuex, Vue-router and a global database object to store configuration about our blog.
+Vuelog is built out of Vue.js and uses the marked markdown parser in addition to Vuex, Vue-router, and a global database object to store configuration about our blog.

 This is an impressive Vue.js project utilizing some of the latest technologies.
 In this post, we will go through some aspects of the code and configure the project to meet our own ends.

 This tutorial is written specifically for those interested in utilizing Vue.js for their client-side blogging needs.
-Vue.js is an open source Javascript library for building client rich UI applications.
-There are plenty of more developed Javascript static blogging tools (such as Hexo or Wintersmith) though relatively few written in Vue.js.
+Vue.js is an open-source Javascript library for building client-rich UI applications.

 This tutorial focuses on Vuelog because Vuelog is written in Vue.js.
-After analyzing Vuelog we are free to build our own static site generator, look for alternatives or adopt and modify it for our own ends.
-Whatever we choose, the goal of this post is to make us better Vue.js developers by looking at a real world project and the use case for static blogging.
+After analyzing Vuelog we are free to build our own static site generator, look for alternatives, or adopt and modify it for our own ends.

 The first thing I noticed about Vuelog was that it does not come with tools for programmers to quickly or easily generate new applications or swap out themes.
-Many of its competitors in this space, such as Hexo come with tools for generating fresh applications and configuration options for swapping out community built themes.

-Vuelog is more of a project than a framework so in order to build our own Vuelog we’ll have to go through the age old process of forking and cloning the repo.
-This leaves a lot to be desired in terms of getting started quickly, but nevertheless gets us up and running with a static blog boilerplate made primarily of Vue.js and Javascript.
+Vuelog is more of a project than a framework so in order to build our own Vuelog we’ll have to go through the age-old process of forking and cloning the repo.

 Once we fork and clone the repo we have the following project structure: